This was hard to write. But I feel better for having done it.

 I was collateral damage.

 Tomorrow when I wake up I will remember …..The ball bouncing high and seeming to glisten as the morning sun’s rays as it reaches its apex.
-I have read it perfectly and am running on to it.
-I know what I’m about to do, I will gather it in my right arm, steady and kick it to the Centre Half Forward who is in good position.
-It is a moment in time a moment in thousands of moments of hundreds of games of football that I played.
+I have read it perfectly off the pack and am running on to it.
+I know what I’m about to do, I will gather it in my right arm, sprint clear, steady and kick it to the advantage of the Centre Half Forward who is in good position.
+It is a moment in time, a moment in thousands of moments of hundreds of games of football that I played.
 It is a perfect moment.
 I have read the play beautifully, I will deliver well.
 I belong to this team.

 And then I will remember other things.

 They say time heals or wounds.
 My latter teenage years and early twenties were wasted years.
 I could have self destructed, but I had my music.
 There were some great underground songs coming out at the time.
-The one below carried me through one year.
-There’s a line in it “Once you were a flying thing now you’re on the rocks with broken wings.”
-I identified with that but it was balanced by the Chorus ”
+On the Rocks by Gillan had some great lines about once being a flying thing only to be left on the rocks with broken wings.
+Someone gets it I used to think……and played it repeatedly.